🔤 What is a token?

 The input/output model

-LLM API pricing is based on a simple principle:
+LLM API billing is based on a simple principle:

 - Input tokens (what you send): price X per million tokens